 Never sign blank forms or leave details for the broker to fill

 in later.
-If you feel like you're being pressured into signing
+If you feel you're being pressured into signing, ask for

-something, ask for

 more time to think about the loan.
+Or go to another broker.

-A finance or mortgage broker can save you time and money,
+A mortgage broker can save you time and money,

 but you should still do your own research.
 Be prepared to ask

 plenty of questions to help your broker find you a loan that meets